 Earn this San Diego Masters Degree in Education by completing 10 courses for 30 units of course work.
 The program consists of five foundation core courses including a capstone seminar, and five courses in the specialization area you choose.
 You can start in any semester and begin with any courses offered.
 The Capstone Seminar is the only course with prerequisite(s) and is planned as your last course in the program.

 Analysis of the American educational system with a particular focus on issues of diversity, inequity, conflict and social justice within a school context.
 Historical case studies, contemporary policies and practices, and international comparisons compel consideration of the social construction of education.

-Exploration of key cognitive studies on human cognition and learning.
-You will critically discuss research and contemporary debates on cognitive processes, learning, memory, reasoning, problem-solving, developmental mechanism, cognitive styles, motivation, the socio-cultural foundations of learning with an emphasis on the implications for educators and educational researchers.
+Explore key cognitive studies on human cognition and learning.
+You will critically discuss research and contemporary debates on cognitive processes, learning, memory, reasoning, problem-solving, developmental mechanism, cognitive styles, motivation, and the socio-cultural foundations of learning with an emphasis on the implications for educators and educational researchers.

-Introduction of the major educational research method and paradigms with an emphasis on reflective, practitioner-directed inquiry.
+Introduction to the major educational research methods and paradigms with an emphasis on reflective, practitioner-directed inquiry.
 The course encompasses quantitative methods, qualitative methods, mixed methods, and action research frameworks.
 Particular emphasis is placed on action research as a reflective and collaborate inquiry for improving educational practices.

-Final course in the online MEd program sequence.
-The capstone builds on the knowledge gained from previous research and specialization courses to support students as they engage in an action research project appropriate to their area of specialization and responsive to the needs of their classroom.
+Final course in the MEd Online program sequence.
+The capstone builds on the knowledge gained in previous research and specialization courses to support students as they engage in an action research project appropriate to their area of specialization and classroom needs.

 Specialization Courses (15 Units)

 The Curriculum and Instruction specialization allows you to customize your curriculum by selecting from the complete menu of specialization courses.
-Each semester one course from each specialization with be scheduled.
+Each semester one course from each specialization will be scheduled.